Global Protection Cluster

 The Approach

 While law- and policy-making is an essential exercise of state sovereignty, Protection Clusters and their members have an important role to play in advocating for and supporting States in the development and implementation of their laws and policies for protection outcomes; particularly relevant in many contexts are laws and policies relating to the protection of internally displaced persons (IDPs), often necessary for the incorporation of the Guiding Principles on Internal Displacement (or the domestication of the African Union Kampala Convention as relevant) into national legislation.
-For an overview of existing legal and policy frameworks in this area, check our Global Database on Law and Policy on Internal Displacement.
+For an overview of existing legal and policy frameworks in this area, check UNHCR's IDP Law and Policy Dashboard

 The engagement of field Protection Clusters in the law-and-policy area should be based on a solid analysis of the legal and policy context, which should be an integral part of the protection context-based analysis informing the overall strategic planning.